algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 # 3 Test Deliverables

-Bellow is the list of artefacts that should be produced during testing.
+Below is the list of artifacts that should be produced during testing.

 |Name|Purpose|Link|
 |:-:|:-:|:-:|